Iranian protests against compulsory hijab: 2 February

 According to Nasrin Sotoudeh, the Iranian lawyer, Narges Hosseini known as the second girl of Enghelab street, who is 32 years old was unable to pay the US$135,000 bail set by the judge presiding over her case, facing a possible 10 years in prison and up to 74 lashes on charges including openly committing a sinful act.

 15 February

 New photos and video shared on social media shows another woman re-enacting Movahed's protest on the same street, Enghelab Street (Revolution Street) on 15 February 2018 was identified as Azam Jangravi, videos shows that the police took her down aggressively.
 According to her latest Instagram picture, she said that she was a part of Iranian women Reformists and Executives of Construction Party and has taken no orders from someone either inside or outside the country, she said she has done that to protest against compulsory hijab.

 17 February

-Narges Hosseini and Azam Jangravi were released from the custody temporary on bail.
+Narges Hosseini and Azam Jangravi were released from custody temporarily on bail.